luigicallero/Fantombnb/README.md

 ## To Dos:
-* Juan: About to open a new tab, delete Sell button
-* Juan: Frontend to be alike Airbnb frontend - Completed?
 * Juan: Search filter to work with NFT
 * Esteban: Generate metadata for our NFTs (remove the ones from DappUniversity tutorial)
 * Esteban: Dapp Wiki Web update: English, remove resources and add 30secs speach